GargiC/CrosswordCreator/README.md

 - Repeat the above step for all rest of the words.

-- Haven't extensively tested yet.
+- Works perfect in most of the scenarios.